+The Counseling Services Program offers two Master of Arts degrees: Clinical Mental Health Counseling and Counseling Services (School Counseling Concentration).
 Individual advising, small classes and engagement in carefully selected fieldwork experiences help students prepare for a variety of career goals as professional counselors.
-All students are required to participate in group activities and in self-exploration.
-Computer literacy is expected and will be essential in the following courses: COUN-505 and EDPS-520.

-All counseling services degree candidates must purchase professional liability insurance.
+Computer literacy is expected and will be essential in the following courses: COUN-505, EDPS-520, and EDUC-500.
+All degree candidates must purchase student professional liability insurance.